dez011/obs_recording_markers/README.md

 <h3>Example of valid input in the hotkey text fields (tools -> scripts -> pyscript.py: valid ex.: 40:40)</h3>
 <ol>
-	<li>40:10 - start:end format will clip 40 seconds back
-		and 10 seconds forward from timestamp</li>
+	<li>40:10 - start:end format will clip 40 seconds back and 10 seconds forward from timestamp</li>

-	<li>10:10 mod - will modify last row and add (or subtract if - start
-		or end) the seconds to start and/or end</li>
+	<li>10:10 mod - will modify last row and add (or subtract if - start or end) the seconds to start and/or end</li>
 	<li>del - will delete the last row</li>

-	<li>01:30:05 - hh:mm:ss fomrat will clip one hour thirty minutes and
-	           five seconds from captured time mod doesn't work for this format</li>
+	<li>01:30:05 - hh:mm:ss fomrat will clip one hour thirty minutes and five seconds from captured time mod doesn't work forthis format</li>
 </ol>

 <h2>OBS Filename Formatting (Stream is the name of your file, must have the date in that format,